ipassynk/enterprise-proxy/README.md

 }
 ```

 * typings.
-Create .tsdrc in you user home with the folloiwng content
+Create .tsdrc file in you user home with the folloiwng content
 ```
 {
     "https-proxy": "http://user:password@hostname:port",